VladChat/luggage-scale/blog-src/posts/travel-luggage-scale-20250928-191828/index.md

 Invest in a reliable digital luggage scale for ease of use and accuracy.
 Make it a habit to weigh your bags after packing.
 This way, you can travel with confidence, knowing you're compliant with airline regulations.

 Ready to travel hassle-free?
 Consider adding a luggage scale to your packing list today.
-It’s a small investment that can save you money and stress at the airport.
+Itâ€™s a small investment that can save you money and stress at the airport.